jkgs1/rubyproject/README.md

-# rubyproject
-# trying ruby for the first time!
+# A password generator made with ruby